 Group size limit is 40 people for private river trips.

-Permits can be issued for up to fourteen consecutive nights.
+You can have a permit for up to 14 consecutive nights.

 Additional regulations apply to all river trips.
-For more information, please visit the River Use Stipulations Page.
+For more information, please visit the River Regulations Page.